Writing Nag is a pseudonym of blogger Patricia Biro. She writes about home and garden, finance, creative writing, and vintage collectibles.

-As many people do, I get very nostalgic during the holiday season specifically for my childhood Christmases.
-I want to hear Bing Crosby singing White Christmas and watch gentle snowflakes falling on Christmas Eve as we decorate the house with the same, now "vintage Christmas," decorations my grandmother and mother grew up with.
+Many people get nostalgic during the holiday season, specifically for the warm memories of their childhood Christmases.
+We may listen to Bing Crosby singing White Christmas.
+Or watch gentle snowflakes falling on Christmas Eve as we decorate the house with many of the same, now "vintage Christmas" decorations.

-In our family's photographs of past holiday gatherings, there are shiny, silver metallic trees decorated with colored glass, glittered and flocked ornaments, and mercury glass icicles.
+In our family's photographs of past holiday gatherings, there are shiny, silver metallic trees decorated with colored glass glittered and flocked ornaments, German paper mache candy containers, and mercury glass icicles.
 It's the late 50's and early 60's and companies including Shiny Brite, Coby Glass Products, Stafford, Holt Howard, R. Dakin, Lefton, and Napco decorations are in vogue.

-Crisp linens decorated with red and silver embroidered Santas, poinsettias and reindeer covered the kitchen table, and Nana wore her festive apron as she prepared her delicious bourbon-spiked cherry nut cake.
-There are colorful platters, festively-decorated bottlebrush trees, and hot spiced apple cider.
+Crisp linens decorated with red and silver embroidered Santas, poinsettias, and reindeer covered the kitchen table, and Nana wore her festive Christmas apron as she prepared her delicious bourbon-spiked cherry nut cake.
+Colorful platters, festively-decorated bottle-brush trees, and hot spiced apple cider.

 The house smells like bayberry, fresh balsam wreaths, Frasier Fir, and pinon pine.
 We wait patiently for our parents to say, "It's time to decorate the tree!"
-And then up to the attic we go to bring down our much beloved decorations.
+And then up to the attic, we go to bring down our much-beloved decorations.
 Soon we'll have a beautifully decorated tree complete with a train running around the skirted base.
-On Christmas Eve, candy canes will be added to the tree.
+Mom or dad will add candy canes to the tree on Christmas Eve.

-After the holiday season was over, our beloved ornaments would be carefully wrapped in tissue paper and put back in the original boxes; today 40 years later my beautiful vintage decorations still look like new.
+After the holiday season was over, our beloved ornaments would be carefully wrapped in tissue paper and put back in the original boxes; today, 40 years later, many of my family's vintage decorations still look like new.

-I will Honour Christmas in My Heart, and Try to Keep it all the Year.— Charles Dickens
+I will Honour Christmas in My Heart, and Try to Keep it all the Year.

 Holt Howard, was an American company that began in 1949.
 Their first line of Christmas items included the very popular brass candelabrum called Angel Abra.
 Angel Abra sat in a very prominent spot in our living room.
 The candelabrum held four white candles.
-When the candles were lit the brass cut out angels spun around and gently hit a brass bell.
+When the candles were lit, the heat of the flame caused the brass cut out angels to spin around and gently hit a brass bell.

 These holiday items that many of us grew up with are now highly collectible due to nostalgic buyers and the increase of availability in online auctions.